Aberdeen University Sports Union

 Aberdeen University Sports Union (AUSU) is the sports union at the University of Aberdeen, Scotland.
 It is a constituent part of Aberdeen University Students' Association.
 It is not responsible for facilities and rents time for its clubs from Aberdeen Sports Village.

 History

-The University of Aberdeen Sports Union was created in 1999 from an amalgamation of three student bodies, to create the Aberdeen University Students' Association.
+The Aberdeen University Athletic Association was formed in 1889 when a large group of students met at Marischal College, and created a constitution and organisation, after a rent-free sports ground had been acquired.
+The present-day University of Aberdeen Sports Union was created in 1999 from an amalgamation of three student bodies, to create the Aberdeen University Students' Association.
 At this point the ancient Athletics Association, as it was known, ceased to exist.
 At first the new sports body was called Sports Council but in 2002 this changed to Sports Union due to confusion over the number of councils at the university.
 The new body is identical in set up to its sister Aberdeen University Societies Union.

 Colours and playing strips

 The strip uses the four colours of the university crest - royal blue, gold, red and white.
 The design was based on the quarters of the university crest and the previous rugby 1st XV strips.
 The traditional colours of royal blue and gold had to be supplemented due to Heriot-Watt University carrying out a similar project several years previously and their colours also being royal blue and gold.
 The away strip was opposite with red as the main.